chuck-alt-delete/mz-auction-house/readme.md

 ## Introduction
 The [Materialize quickstart](https://materialize.com/docs/get-started/) is a great way to get to know the database through an authentic example of an online auction house, where people auction items for sale, and others bid to buy those items.

-The purpose of this repo is to add a client component beyond `psql`.
+The purpose of this repo is to use a language driver to connect to Materialize from an application just as you would connect to a PostgreSQL database.
 Here, we have a webserver built with `fastapi` that reads auction winners from Materialize in real-time using Server Sent Events.
-One of the great features of Materialize is that it's Postgres wire compatible, so we can use the typical `psycopg` library just like any Postgres database.
 We build upon the [psycopg3 example in the docs](https://materialize.com/docs/integrations/python/#streaming-with-psycopg3) to make the database connection asynchronous and to add Server Sent Events with `sse_starlette`.

 Another great thing about Materialize is that it supports Strict Serializability, which is the [highest level of consistency](http://jepsen.io/consistency).
 In our application, that means every observer at any given time will agree on the highest bid price for an item.
 Other stream processors can only offer eventual consistency, which would require us to, first, learn a complex stream processing framework, and second, implement extra logic in our application to account for edge cases introduced by eventual consistency.
 Instead, we just read from Materialize like we would any Postgres database, rest-assured by strong consistency, without having to care that it's powered by an [awesome stream processing engine underneath](https://timelydataflow.github.io/differential-dataflow/).